 |Copyright © Nucleus Medical Media, Inc.|

-Wilson disease is a genetic disorder.
-A faulty gene causes this system to malfunction.
-Both parents must have the faulty gene in order for the child to develop the disease.
-People with only one faulty gene may never have symptoms.
-However, they can pass the gene on to their children.
+Wilson disease is caused by a faulty gene.
+Both parents must have the faulty gene for the child to get the disease.

-Symptoms of excess copper in the liver include:
+Problems from excess copper in the liver are:

 - Yellowing of the skin and eyes